 If you are a builder, you have end-users.
 Some of them might be retail buyers (such as NFTs), while others might be more sophisticated DeFi traders running bots.
 Regardless, you have people on the other end who are interested in exploring and using your new creation.
 Building mempool data into your Dapp will make it a more attractive product to traders.

 Monitoring the mempool doesn’t need to take up all your engineering efforts.
 Mempool Explorer is easy to integrate and provides real-time transaction event streams by looking at thousands of data points every second.
-For example, you can easily monitor top pairs on Uniswap, Honeyswap, or PancakeSwap.
+For example, you can easily monitor top pairs on Uniswap or Honeyswap.

-Gas Platform is a gas fee API, accurately estimating Ethereum transaction fees based on what is currently in the mempool.
+Gas Platform is an ETH gas fee API, accurately estimating Ethereum transaction fees based on what is currently in the mempool.